Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Weakly Supervised Speech Representation Learning

-An ASR model is used to transcribe speech into text by mapping an audio signal $x^{T}_{1} := x_{1}, x_{2}, ..., x_{T}$ of length $T$ to the most likely word sequence $w^{N}_{1}$ of length $N$.
+An ASR model is used to transcribe speech into text by mapping an acoustic vector $x^{T}_{1} := x_{1}, x_{2}, ..., x_{T}$ of length $T$ to the most likely word sequence $w^{N}_{1}$ of length $N$.
 The word sequence probability is described as:

 In the ASR encoder-decoder architecture, given $D$ as the feature dimension size, the input audio signal matrix could be described as $x^{T}_{1} \in \mathbb{R}^{T \times D_{input}}$.
-When simplified, downsampling before or inside the encoder - conducted by a fixed factor, such as striding in a Convolutional Neural Network (CNN) - is removed.
+When simplified, downsampling before or inside the encoder - conducted by a fixed factor, such as striding in a CNN - is removed.
 Thus, the encoder output sequence is as follows:

-Using a stack of Transformer (\scalebox{1.44}{$\tau$}) blocks \cite{vaswani2017attention}, the encoder output sequence is described as function composition:
+Using a stack of \text{Transformer} blocks \cite{vaswani2017attention}, the encoder output sequence is described as function composition:

 In the decoder, the probability for each single word is defined as:

 Based on Equation \ref{eq:word_sequence_general}, the word sequence probability given the output of encoder is described as:

 Then, decoder hidden state is formulated as: